 By default, traditional NetWare volumes support DOS naming conventions.
-To store non-DOS files, such as for Macintosh or UNIX on a NetWare[®] volume, you must load the appropriate name space NetWare Loadable ModuleTM (NLMTM) program and add the name space support to that volume.
+To store non-DOS files, such as for Macintosh\ or UNIX\ on a NetWare® volume, you must load the appropriate name space NetWare Loadable ModuleTM (NLMTM) program and add the name space support to that volume.

 NOTE: Each name space you add to a traditional NetWare volume requires additional server memory.
 If you add name space support to a volume and do not have enough memory, that volume cannot be mounted.
 If you have insufficient memory to mount a traditional volume with a long name space, you might want to convert the volume to an NSS logical volume.
 Logical volumes accommodate all name spaces and require less memory to mount than traditional volumes.
-For instructions on converting traditional volumes to logical volumes, see Volume Conversion in the Novell Storage Services Administration Guide.
+For instructions on converting traditional volumes to logical volumes, see Copying Data from Existing Traditional or NSS Volumes to Nakoma NSS Volumes in the Novell Storage Services Administration Guide.